ialbert/biostar-central/README.rst

 from a subset of well known OpenID providers are trusted enough to automatically merge accounts.
 For other users manual migration of accounts will be required.

+Users in *ADMINS* settings will automatically obtain full administration privileges and may log into the *admin* site using the *SECRET_KEY* as their password.

 Layout
 ------